CHC50121 – DIPLOMA OF EARLY CHILDHOOD EDUCATION AND CARE

 COURSE DESCRIPTION

-Under the Education and Care Services National Law (2011) the Australian Children’s Education and Care Quality Authority (ACECQA) publishes lists of approved early childhood education and care qualifications and information regarding regulatory requirements here: www.acecqa.gov.au.
+There are no specific licensing, certification, or legislative requirements associated with this qualification at the time of publication.
+The Australian Children’s Education and Care Quality Authority (ACECQA) publishes approved early childhood education and care qualifications and regulatory information on their website.

 Duration

-104 weeks (80 Weeks study + 24 weeks holidays) this includes 700 hours of practical placement in regulated Early Childhood Education and Care facility.
+The course spans 104 weeks (80 weeks of study + 24 weeks of holidays), including 280 hours of practical placement in a regulated early childhood education and care facility.

 Recognition